solectrus/hosting/guide/external-server/README.md

 ### j) Finish!

 You are done with step 1.
-Solectrus is now installed on your server and can be accessed from your browser.
+SOLECTRUS is now installed on your server and can be accessed from your browser.

 `http://[YOUR-SERVER-IP-ADDRESS]`